How to Transform Holiday Spending Habits Into a Profitable Income

 Understanding Why People Buy

 On top of that, you should think about handmade crafts, digital gifts, or subscription boxes that feel customized.
 Even small services like gift wrapping or doorstep delivery can make a difference.
-So once you figure out what your audience values most, you can shape your offer to fit perfectly.
+Once you figure out what your audience values most, you can shape your offer to fit perfectly and take advantage of turning holiday shopping into income opportunities.

 Sell Products or Services That Save Time